 Issue: The Phu Pha Man National Park was declared over the land traditionally used by the community for farming and residual purpose

 Ban Sam Phak Nam is located in Moo 11, Tambon Na Nong Thum, Chum Phae District, Khonkaen.
-During 1950-1961, a number of villagers from various provinces in the Northeast have migrated there to occupy the land for their farming and living.
-Initially, they have settled in what is now called “Sam Khaen”.
-They have also spread into other adjacent areas based on their clan and various communities have sprang up including Sam Phak Nam, Sam Khun, Sam Bon, etc.
+During 1950-1961, several villagers from various provinces in the Northeast migrated there to occupy the land for their farming and living.
+Initially, they settled in what is now called “Sam Khaen”.
+They have also spread into other adjacent areas based on their clan and various communities have sprung up including Sam Phak Nam, Sam Khun, Sam Bon, etc.

-• During 1985-1986, the authorities led by the 10th company, the 25th Regiment of Rangers, have gone there to reorganize the whole community.
+• During 1985-1986, the authorities led by the 10th company, the 25th Regiment of Rangers, went there to reorganize the whole community.
 They have pulled the scattering villages and lumped them together in one community called Ban Sam Phak Nam composed of about 280 families.

 • Number of affected families: 107 covering 2,500 rai (4 million square meters) of land

 The villagers’ proposals

 • Before the coup, the villagers proposed that the authorities address their lack of access to land for farming and residential purpose by proceeding with the community land title deed project within six months.